Laravel-Backpack/docs/7.x/faq.md

 <a name="backpack-pro-for-non-commercial-projects"></a>
 ### Can I get Backpack PRO for free to use in a non-commercial project?

 No - we're no longer giving away free licenses.
-But we _have_ released Backpack CRUD v5 and v6 under the MIT License, which means it's free and open-source.
+But we _have_ released Backpack CRUD under the MIT License, which means it's free and open-source.
 It has fewer features, but you can do absolutely do anything you want with it.

 <a name="Installation"></a>
 ## Installation